By IndraStra Global Editorial Team 2014 Chumar Incident was just a teaser, The future incursions in this particular region wil...

 It is evidently

-proved, China tested the readiness and effectiveness of its forces on technical
+proved that China tested its forces' readiness and effectiveness on technical

 grounds in these two primary incursion points by considering the Himalayan